2022 Auckland Council election: Mayor

 The incumbent mayor, Phil Goff, did not stand for re-election.

 Council

-Twenty members were to be elected to the Auckland Council, across thirteen wards, using the first past the post vote system.
+Twenty members were to be elected to the Auckland Council, across thirteen wards, using the first past the post election system in single member wards and block voting in multi-member wards.

 List of candidates

 The final candidate list was released on 16 August.

 Results

 Provisional results were announced on 8 October.
 Preliminary results were released on 9 October.
 Official and final results were released on 15 October.

 Mayor

 Centre-right Wayne Brown defeated centre-left Efeso Collins in the race, 44.9% to 30.9%.